SE(3)-Equivariant and Noise-Invariant 3D Rigid Motion Tracking in Brain MRI: Discussion

 We have presented a method for efficient tracking of 3D rigid motion.
 It leverages a steerable SE(3)-equivariant CNN to capitalise on natural symmetries arising in this task.
 We have seen in an ablation study that steerable E-CNNs alone are not expressive enough to learn noise invariance, even when trained with appropriate data (i.e., by applying data augmentation).
 As a result, when two time frames are affected differently by noise (which is common in medical imaging), an E-CNN might produce features that respond to different cues in the data, and thus are not equivariant anymore.
 We hypothesise that this limited capacity is due to the small number of learnable parameters, which only consist of the expansion coefficients for the precomputed basis filters.

-Since regular CNNs are much better at learning noise invariance, we introduce a denoising network to map noisy inputs to a common noise-free space.
-Hence, denoised volumes only differ by the pose of the represented object, such that we can directly exploit the equivariance of the E-CNN to extract corresponding anatomical features.
-The proposed approach can be seen as a way to decouple the processing of intensity and anatomical features.
+Since regular CNNs are much better at learning noise-robustness when trained with appropriate data, we introduce a denoising network to map noisy inputs to a common noise-free space.
+Hence, denoised volumes only differ by the pose of the brain, such that we can directly exploit the equivariance of the E-CNN to extract corresponding anatomical features.
+Our approach can be seen as a way to decouple the processing of intensity and anatomical features.
 These features can eventually be registered by computing summary statistics (i.e., centres of mass) that we align with a closed-form algorithm.
 Importantly, this algorithm is derived to minimise the overall distance between corresponding points, which makes it robust against slight misalignments that might have propagated through our framework.
 As a result, our method accurately tracks motion in challenging fetal MRI time series, even under substantial domain shifts in sequence, resolution, and population.

 Overall, EquiTrack outperforms state-of-the-art optimisation and learning strategies for rigid motion tracking in brain MRI.
 Specifically, we show that these approaches might underperform when exposed to large motion, to which our method is robust by design.
 This outcome has already been reported for architectures similar to DLIR and 3DPose-Net, and to a lesser extent for optimisation strategies \cite{wang_robust_2023}.
 However, this is a more surprising observation for KeyMorph, which has obtained accurate results on adult brain MRI, even in the case of large misalignments \cite{wang_robust_2023}.
 This result suggests that the challenging fetal data (i.e., low tissue contrast, spherical shape with no easily identifiable geometry to guide the registration) requires highly robust architectures to be analysed, such as the hybrid two-step approach of EquiTrack.